• Skip to primary navigation

 3. I bake these donuts in the oven instead of frying them, so they are lower in calories!

 4. You can make these in a donut mold, donut pan, or a little donut maker like Babycakes Donut Maker.
 (I use this donut maker in most of my donut recipes.)
 I recommend the silicone donut mold I link above.
-Getting the donuts to release onto the cooling rack is really easy.
+Getting the donuts to release onto the cooling rack is easy.

 I just made your apple cider donuts.
 Absolutely amazing!!